demispatti/cb-parallax/README.md

 ---
 ## Versioning
-For transparency into our release cycle and in striving to maintain backward compatibility, Bootstrap is maintained under [the Semantic Versioning guidelines](https://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, cbParallax is maintained under [the Semantic Versioning guidelines](https://semver.org/).
 Sometimes we screw up, but we adhere to those rules whenever possible.

-See [the Releases section of our GitHub project](https://github.com/demispatti/cb-parallax/releases) for changelogs for each release version of Bootstrap.
-Release announcement posts on [the official Bootstrap blog](https://blog.getbootstrap.com/) contain summaries of the most noteworthy changes made in each release.
+See [the Releases section of our GitHub project](https://github.com/demispatti/cb-parallax/releases) for changelogs for each release version of cbParallax.

 ---
 ## Creator